walimorris/Payup/README.md

 although I do enjoy using it as a programming lanaguage.
 It can be really tricky at times.
 There is also a small Bash and Python script to automate a few processes for this program.
-Getting the hang of Bash was more exciting than I thought it would be, it's actually a pretty bashful language and allows a great amount of expression which I thought would be perfect for what it's used for.
+Getting the hang of Bash was more exciting than I thought it would be, it's actually a pretty bashful :grinning: language and allows a great amount of expression which I thought would be perfect for what it's used for.
 I expanded this program with Python to format the desktop notification, which completes its role well.
 This project is not fully complete and will be something I update as I learn more about utilizing the Linux command line, and the